Welcome to Copenhagen

 Copenhagen has unique architecture, medieval history, amazing cuisine and fantastic shopping.

-Copenhagen mixes royal history, modern architecture.
+Copenhagen mixes royal history and modern architecture.
 In the last decade, Copenhagen has also become renowned for fashion and the New Nordic Cuisine, and today Copenhagen has more Michelin-starred restaurants than many other cities.

 The cosy city of Copenhagen is distinguished by the surrounding water, colourful old houses, parks, cafès and bicycles.

-The capital of Denmark has become a first-class gourmet destination and has a thousand-year-old history.
+The capital of Denmark has become a first-class gourmet destination with a thousand-year-old history.
 Copenhagen has preserved the city's identity and history, which you can see at Kgs.
 Nytorv, Nyhavn and Østerbro.
-The main attractions include historical royal palaces as Amalienborg, Rosenborg and Christiansborg and numerous fascinating museums, monuments and churches, not to forget the much-loved Little Mermaid.

 In the last decade, Copenhagen has become renowned for its architecture, design, fashion and the New Nordic Cuisine, and today, Copenhagen has more Michelin-starred restaurants than many other cities.

-The famous poet, Hans Christian Andersen, lived most of his life in the capital of Denmark, and you can find places where he lived and several statues of him in Copenhagen.
+The famous poet Hans Christian Andersen, lived most of his life in the capital of Denmark, and you can find places where he lived and several statues of him in Copenhagen.

 A safe and green city